AtomGraph/Web-Client/README.md

 stylesheets with own layout and defining URI-query template mappings.

 What Graphity provides for users as out-of-the-box generic features:
-* default Linked Data user interface built with Twitter Bootstrap
+* multilingual, responsive Linked Data user interface built with Twitter Bootstrap
 * multiple rendering modes (currently item/list/table)
 * control of the published data by defining templates
 * pagination on container resources
 * SPARQL endpoint with interactive results
 * loading RDF data from remote Linked Data sources
-* HTTP caching
+* HTTP content negotiation and caching

 What Graphity can be quickly extended to do:
 * store RDF data directly from HTML forms into the triplestore
+* control RDF input quality with SPARQL-based constraints
 * search by dynamically adding filters to the query
 * faceted browsing by dynamically binding variable values in the query
 * SPARQL result visualizations using different JavaScript APIs